eclipse-iceoryx/iceoryx/iceoryx_examples/waitset_on_c/README.md

         iox_ws_wait(waitSet, (iox_trigger_state_t)triggerArray, NUMBER_OF_TRIGGER, &missedElements);
 ```

-The `shutdownGuard` is handled as usual and
+The `shutdownTrigger` is handled as usual and
 we use `iox_trigger_state_does_originate_from_subscriber`
 to identify the trigger that originated from a specific subscriber.
 If it originated
 from the first subscriber we print the received data to the console, if it